What Is Product Analytics? Examples, Metrics, Use Cases

 Benefits of Product Analytics

-Product analytics aims to help product teams understand how people use their digital products to improve their products.
-Whether a product manager or an engineer, product analytics provides a framework to help make data-driven decisions and is the first step towards building better, customer-centric products.
+Product analytics aims to help product teams understand how people use their digital products so that they can initiate and prioritize the right product iterations.
+Whether for a product manager or an engineer, product analytics provides a framework to help make data-driven decisions and is the first step towards building better, customer-centric products.

 1. Create a more valuable product and an intuitive product experience